William Comyn, Lord of Badenoch

-William Comyn was Lord of Badenoch and Earl of Buchan.
-He was one of the seven children of Richard Comyn, Justiciar of Lothian, and Hextilda of Tynedale.
-He was born in Scotland, in Altyre, Moray in 1163 and died in Buchan in 1233 where he is buried in Deer Abbey.
+William Comyn (1163 - 1233) was Lord of Badenoch and 1st Earl of Buchan.
+He was one of the seven children of Richard Comyn, Justiciar of Lothian, and wife Hextilda of Tynedale.
+Born in Altyre, Moray, Scotland, he died in Buchan and is buried in Deer Abbey.

 William made his fortune in the service of King William I of Scotland fighting the Meic Uilleims in the north.
 William witnesses no fewer than 88 charters of the king.
 William was sheriff of Forfar (1195–1211), Justiciar of Scotia (1205–1233) and warden of Moray (1211–12).
 Between 1199 and 1200, William was sent to England to discuss important matters on King William's behalf with the new king, John.

 William was appointed to the prestigious office of Justiciar of Scotia, the most senior royal office in the kingdom, in 1205.
 Between 1211 and 1212, William, as Warden of Moray (or Guardian of Moray) fought against the insurgency of Gofraid mac Domnaill (of the Meic Uilleim family), whom William beheaded in Kincardine in 1213.
 Upon finally destroying the Meic Uilleims in 1229, he was given the Lordship of Badenoch and the lands it controlled.

-From an unknown date, William held the title Lord of Kilbride.